sparklespdx/aero15x-v8-scripts/README.md

 It's possible these are WMI events, but the keys don't do anything in Windows either.
 I don't know much about WMI and I am exploring this further; if possible I would like to add support in the kernel.

+The only keys that work in Windows are the Volume keys, the Sleep key, and the Fn + F5 key which brings up a display control panel.
+Fn + F5 doesen't show up on /dev/hidraw in linux, though I can see the keyboard is sending messages over the USB bus.

+The only vendor-supported way to get these keys working in Windows is to run the Gigabyte "Smart Manager" software.
+It's buggy and terrible.
+I unpacked the exe and it comes with it's own DLLs... how fun!
+I may reverse engineer this software further.

+The other functionality that is missing is the LED control.
+I think the most direct way to go about this would be to hook up the control software to a debugger.

 Until the driver is working, I have done some hacky stuff with hid-record, awk and bash to get Fn-key support working for my use cases.
 I've also documented the nonstandard scan codes and mapped them to their keys.
 See `hotkeys.sh` for details.